Pregnancy myths. Are they true?

 A piece of sushi is more dangerous than a fruit salad.

 So what’s an anxious pregnant lady to do?
 In short, know your food sources as much as possible.
-Sushi restaurants flash-freeze their fish, meaning that they’re far less likely to be contaminated than your average grocery store or restaurant offering, and if you opt for varieties less likely to be high in mercury (think salmon rather than tuna), you’ll get the benefits of those tasty brain-beneficial oils without the risks of contamination.
-Salads you prepare at home, having carefully washed all the ingredients, are safest when it comes to food poisoning risks; many women also feel confident in eating at well-known, reputable restaurants where they have eaten for years without any incidents of food poisoning.
+Sushi restaurants flash-freeze their fish, meaning that they’re far less likely to be unhealthier than your average grocery store or restaurant offering, and if you opt for varieties less likely to be high in mercury (think salmon rather than tuna), you’ll get the benefits of those tasty brain-beneficial oils without the risks of contamination.
+Prepare your salad at home, so as to wash all the ingredients; this is safest when it comes to food poisoning risks.
+Many women also feel confident in eating at well-known, reputable restaurants where they have eaten for years without any incidents of food poisoning.
 When it comes to deli meat, heating it well before eating will kill bacteria—so if you’re craving a giant sandwich, maybe make it a well-done panini rather than cold-cuts.

-Morning sickness only happens in the mornings, ends after the first trimester, and can be controlled by diet, sleep, and/or willpower alone.
+Morning sickness only happens in the mornings a common pregnancy myth.
+That it ends after the first trimester, and you can control with diet, sleep, and/or willpower alone is also untrue.

 While it’s fun to speculate about the sex of your baby, carrying high or low, getting pimples, or craving salty or sweet things all have more to do with your individual reaction to pregnancy hormones than anything else.
-Genetic testing and anatomy ultrasounds are much more accurate predictors (although it seems like everyone has a friend, cousin, or cousin’s friend who was “told over and over again” that they were having a girl and came home with a boy, or vice versa).
-Ultimately, this is one thing you’ll learn for sure only once your baby is actually born, but for those who prefer to plan as much as possible, opting for a variety of medical tests (such as genetic testing in addition to the usual anatomy scan around 20 weeks) may help.
+Genetic testing and anatomy ultrasounds are much more accurate predictors.
+Ultimately, this is one thing you’ll learn for sure only once your baby is actually born.
+But for those who prefer to plan as much as possible, opting for a variety of medical tests (such as genetic testing in addition to the usual anatomy scan around 20 weeks) may help.